Communication satellite reliability is important for various reasons.

 Other types of equipment include satellite ground stations.

-When a space communications satellite is in its early part of the product design lifecycle, design lifespan will be decided.
+When a space communications satellite is in the early part of the product design lifecycle, the design lifespan will be decided.

 The ILS, or Integrated Logistics Support function within the design process, should occur early on.